 Charles W Bouck

 Simon P. Brick

 Paul Felix Don M. Cameron Charles E. Gravel

-Clarence B. Buckman Frank Grell, Pierz store owner
+Clarence B. Buckman Joseph Grell, Pierz store owner

 Henry Wuellner, running for Sheriff in 1912, and Charles A. Lindbergh, lawyer in Little Falls around 1916.

 N. Ahles 1912 Mrs. K.L.
 Hoeglund 1914 C. Rosenmeier

 And look, I found a portrait of John Schmolke too: "the Landman, who is helping to put this part of Morrison County onto the map".

 And this guy?
 He was in an ad because he "was troubled" with kidney problems.....